 Chiang Mai, in the north of the country, is host to Thailand’s biggest water festival parade.
 This spectacle involves Buddhist statues being carried from the local temples and paraded through the streets in celebration.
 The prominent Buddha statue is also cleansed, and sand is brought to the temple, from which stupas are then sculpted.
 There are also, of course, many exuberant water fights here too!

 If you have been inspired to want to experience this festival for yourself, why not head out to Thailand this April to see what it’s all about?
 A fantastic way to experience local culture is to take part in a volunteering programme.
 This way you have the opportunity to immerse yourself in the local culture as you work with, and alongside, the local communities.
-We run several animal welfare volunteering projects in Thailand, including projects focusing on elephant conservation and rehabilitation, wildlife conservation, turtle conservation, and even diving and marine conservation.
+We run several animal welfare volunteering projects in Thailand, including projects focusing on elephant conservation and rehabilitation, wildlife conservation, and even diving and marine conservation.
 We also offer the opportunity to gain a teaching qualification and subsequently work as a paid teacher in Thailand with our TEFL and English teaching project.
 Check out our Thailand project pages for more information and to decide which project is best for you.